zulfikharali650/mlproject/README.md

 ## Overview

-This project aims to understand how a student's performance (test scores) is affected by gender, ethnicity, parental level of education, and lunch and test preparation course.
-With this project, I aim to implement and test production-level methods/techniques to help me understand, develop and advance my DevOps/MLOps skills.
+The goal of this project is to implement industry-standard methods and techniques to advance my skills in DevOps/MLOps.
+Specifically, I will analyze how a student's performance (test scores) is affected by gender, ethnicity, parental level of education, lunch, and test preparation course, using a simple indicator.
+I will start by gathering the data from Kaggle and performing Exploratory Data Analysis (EDA), followed by data pre-processing.
+Next, I will build and test an ML model in Jupyter.
+Once completed, I will productionize the code and set up a GitHub Actions CI/CD pipeline to deploy a Docker image into AWS ECR.
+Finally, the image will be pulled into an EC2 instance for deployment.

 ## Software & Tools Requirements